Guitar amplifier: Solid-state

 Most inexpensive and mid-priced guitar amplifiers are based on transistor or semiconductor (solid-state) circuits, which are cheaper to produce and more reliable, and usually much lighter than tube amplifiers.
 Solid-state amps are less fragile than tube amps.

 High-end solid-state amplifiers are less common, since many professional guitarists favor vacuum tubes.
 Some jazz guitarists favor the cleaner sound of solid-state amplifiers.
 Only a few solid-state amps have enduring attraction, such as the Roland Jazz Chorus.
 Solid-state amplifiers vary in output power, functionality, size, price, and sound quality in a wide range, from practice amplifiers to combos suitable for gigging to professional models intended for session musicians who do studio recording work.

 Hybrid

 A hybrid amplifier involves one of two combinations of tube and solid-state amplification.
 It may have a tube power amp fed by a solid-state pre-amp circuit, as in most of the original MusicMan amplifiers.

 Alternatively, a tube preamplifier can feed a solid-state output stage, as in models from Kustom, Hartke, SWR, and Vox.
 This approach dispenses with the need for an output transformer and easily achieves modern power levels.

+Acoustic

+Acoustic amplifiers are intended for acoustic guitars and other acoustic instruments, especially for the way these instruments are used in relatively quiet genres such as folk and bluegrass.
+They are similar to keyboard amplifiers, in that they have a relatively flat frequency response with minimal coloration.
+To produce this relatively clean sound, these amplifiers often have powerful amplifiers (providing up to 800 watts RMS), to provide additional headroom and prevent unwanted distortion.
+Since an 800-watt amplifier built with standard Class AB technology is heavy, some acoustic amplifier manufacturers use lightweight Class D amplifiers, which are also called switching amplifiers.

+Acoustic amplifiers produce an uncolored, acoustic sound when used with acoustic instruments with built-in transducers, pickups or microphones.
+The amplifiers often come with a simple mixer, so that the signals from a pickup and a condenser microphone can be blended.
+Since the early 2000s, it has become increasingly common for acoustic amplifiers to provide a range of digital effects, such as reverb and compression.
+As well, these amplifiers often contain feedback-suppressing devices, such as notch filters or parametric equalizers.